fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 But doing so will require good relationships.
 That good friends will, in a painful process, carve out the bad, the mediocre, the bad.
 That bad friends will drag you down as your success shines a light on their faults.
+Personally, I struggle with this aspect a lot.
+Growing up I had trouble making friends and I was the opposite of charismatic.
+I am extremely sensitive to the feeling of abandonment, of feeling like I'm not enough.
+This has manifested itself through a pattern of making friends with people that don't truly value me.
+Although I know this, I've tolerated it because:
+1. I want to avoid the feeling of abandonment at all costs.
+2. These friends fill a necessity that's dictated by my current identity.
+Face the truth in this respect.
+Ask yourself "Do my friends love me for who I am or what I do?"[^1] Bad relationships will join the bubble of your life lie and do the equivalent of handing an beer to a recovering alcoholic.
+Most of time time it's not because they're Bad People.
+It's likely because they're also avoiding something in their lives, and you likely serve a similar role in their life.
+You form a bubble of dependence with an implicit agreemeent never to call each out on the real problems you're avoiding.

-Surround yourself by courageous people.
+Instead, surround yourself by courageous people.
 People who aren't afraid of calling you out on your defects.
 People that are open to changing.
-Strong relationships, the ones that stick through thick or thin, are not meant to be there for your happiness.
+Strong relationships, the ones that stick through thick or thin.
+They are not meant to be there for your happiness.
 They're there to carve you into the best person you can be.

-> Life expands or shrinks according to one's courage

 Get started now.
+> Life expands or shrinks according to one's courage — Anaïs Nin, 1939 There is never a perfect time to leave that bad relationship, that
-“We are always falling in love or quarreling, looking for jobs or fearing to lose them, getting ill and recovering, following public affairs.
-If we let ourselves, we shall always be waiting for some distraction or other to end before we can really get down to our work.
-The only people who achieve much are those who want knowledge so badly that they seek it while the conditions are still unfavorable.
-Favorable conditions never come.”
+> “We are always falling in love or quarreling, looking for jobs or fearing to lose them, getting ill and recovering, following public affairs.
+> If we let ourselves, we shall always be waiting for some distraction or other to end before we can really get down to our work.
+> The only people who achieve much are those who want knowledge so badly that they seek it while the conditions are still unfavorable.
+> Favorable conditions never come.”
+C.S.
+Lewis.
 If you don't know how to get started, take a moment, pause for a second and pay attention to whatever you have been hiding ignoring or pretending doesn't exist.
+Once you decide to face truth, expect resistance from those closest to you.
+Personally, one of the hardest aspects of facing truth has been the resistance I've felt from those closest to me (I wrote about it [here](unreasonable.md))
-Almost like magic, you will know what right thing to do next is.
+After all, when you embrace truth, you will shine a light on their faults and defficiencies  of other people Almost like magic, you will know what right thing to do next is.
 And it may actually be something simple, like, get off your phone and go to bed so you can wakeup early the next day to workout.
 Or it could be something major: confess a lie, end an important relationship, change your job.
 > If not you, then who?
-If not now, when?
+If not now, when? - Hillel

+[^1] As legendary physicist Richard Feynman put it: "Science is what we have learned about how to keep from fooling ourselves".
+[^2] Do you love yourself for what you do or who you are?

 **An obligation to do great things**